What the Dutch are getting right: antibiotics in the Netherlands

 Before giving you antibiotics, Dutch doctors will often suggest alternatives.
 Image: Freepik

 The result?
-Antimicrobial resistance has remained stable in the Netherlands (as reported by the RIVM, the Dutch National Institute for Public Health and the Environment).
+Antimicrobial resistance has remained stable in the Netherlands, according to the RIVM (Dutch National Institute for Public Health and the Environment).

 This is not a coincidence, and it’s also not common: most other countries in the world experience increasing levels of antimicrobial resistance each year.